Supporting Kids in the Aftermath of the 2024 Election

 How to Talk with Your Kids about Donald Trump

-ER collaborator and mic dropper Dr. Allison Briscoe-Smith wrote this before the 2016 election and it’s just as relevant and helpful now.
+A piece ER collaborator Dr. Allison Briscoe-Smith wrote before the 2016 election.
+It’s just as relevant and helpful now.
 (Source: Greater Good Magazine)